zooko/smalloc/README.md

-* If we could allocate even more virtual memory space, `smalloc` could be even *simpler* (eg apply the "areas" structure to all slabs and not just the ones whose slots fit into cache lines), more scalable (eg large slot-sizes could be larger than 6.1 million bytes), and more flexible (eg have more than one `smalloc` heap in a single process).
+* If we could allocate even more virtual memory space, `smalloc` could be even *simpler* (eg apply the "areas" structure to all slabs and not just the ones whose slots fit into cache lines), more scalable (eg large slot-sizes could be larger than 4 mebibytes), and more flexible (eg have more than one `smalloc` heap in a single process).
 Larger (than 48-bit) virtual memory addresses are already supported on some platforms/configurations, especially server-oriented ones, but are not widely supported on desktop and